30 x THC Capsules – 15mg THC per Capsule$30.00 Add to cart

 Cannabis Oil May Be Beneficial To Cancer Patients

 While CBD is the “darling” cannabinoid, THC is medically promising as well.
-Recent Studies have shown that THC and other cannabinoids can slow or caused the death of certain types of cancer cells.
+Recent studies have shown that THC and other cannabinoids can slow or caused the death of certain types of cancer cells.
 Cancer cells may have a slower rate of growth where cannabinoids are present.
-Studying the effects of cannabinoids on cancer cells have produced some exciting findings.
+Studying the effects of cannabinoids on cancer cells has produced some exciting findings.
 There is increasing interest in studies done on cancer cells in animals with cannabinoids in their systems.

 Cannabis & CBD Oil Helps Reduce The Effects Of Epilepsy